 Developing Learning Objectives

-Learning objectives describe the skills, abilities and/or attitudes that a delegate will be able to accomplish at the end of the session.
+Learning objectives describe the skills, abilities and/or attitudes that a participant will be able to accomplish at the end of the session.
 An objective is made up of three important elements:

 - Define or describe an action.